 Credit by Examination (Challenging Cal Poly Courses)

-A student may challenge a course in which he or she is qualified through previous education by taking an examination developed at the campus.
+Students may challenge courses by taking examinations developed at Cal Poly.
 Credit shall be awarded to those who pass them successfully.
 A student may not petition for credit by examination if the student has ever been enrolled in the course.
-Credit shall not be awarded when credit has been granted at a level more advanced than that represented by the course.
+Credit shall not be awarded when credit has been granted at a level more advanced than that represented by the course being challenged.

-The credit by examination option is only available to regular Cal Poly students during a term in which they are officially enrolled.
-The graded credit by examination petition must be received by the Office of the Registrar prior to the beginning of the term after which credit is to be granted.
-A fee is charged for such an exam.
+The credit by examination option is only available to admitted Cal Poly students during a term in which they are officially enrolled.
+A fee is charged for each credit by exam petition.

 The examination may include written, oral, or skills tests, or a combination of all three types, and is sufficiently comprehensive to determine that the student has essentially the same knowledge and skills as those students who successfully complete the course.
 The grade received is entered on the student's permanent record.
 The grade may not be Credit/No Credit (CR/NC), except for courses which have CR/NC grading only.
 The length of the examination is consistent with the unit value of the course.

 Arrangements to obtain course credit by exam may be made with the head of the department in which the course is taught.
+The request for credit by exam must be approved by the instructor and head of the department.
 Not all Cal Poly courses are available or appropriate for credit by exam.
 Units of credit received through this procedure do not apply toward the residence requirements or the Cal Poly GPA for any of the degrees or credentials offered by the University.
-Detailed instruction for applying for credit by examination may be obtained from the Office of the Registrar.
+Detailed instructions for applying for credit by examination may be obtained from the Office of the Registrar.